-Neighborhood Pool Babcock Ranch 2014
+Neighborhood Pool Babcock Ranch

-This triangular site is between an old gravel pit and a pine and palmetto forest.
-The lake edge has to The three buildings form several entrances to the pool, which is elevated about five feet above the corner of the site.
+be reclaimed but the water is remarkably clear.
+The entry road for the new town of Babcock is on site.
+There is a ramp up from the neighborhood side of the site and steps up from the elevated the southwest edge of the site and the residential neighborhood the pool serves is off the northeast trail along the entry road.
+The structures block views of the road and the neighborhood, and focus corner of the site.
 The building sits at the edge of a new beach and within a new band of long attention on the lake and the woods. grasses that is between the beach and the woods.